 ICBP SURVMARK-2 (Cancer Survival in High-Income Countries) will produce high impact cancer survival, incidence and mortality comparisons as part of the International Cancer Benchmarking Partnership (ICBP).
 The ICBP is a unique and innovative collaboration that brings together clinicians, policy-makers, researchers, and cancer data experts.
 It aims to measure international differences in cancer survival, and crucially, to identify factors that might be driving these differences.

-The ICBP SURVMARK-2 project was launched in July 2016 and is set to be completed by the end 2020.
+The ICBP SURVMARK-2 project was launched in July 2016 and is set to be completed by 31 December 2020.